szabogabor91/gimlet-website/src/gimlet-cli/preview-environments-with-gimlet.md

   --vars ci.env
 ```

 ## Next Steps

-There are a couple of paths you can take:
+There are a few of paths you can take:

 - You can learn more about the manifest file and see how to [Manage environments with Gimlet and GitOps](/gimlet-cli/manage-environments-with-gimlet-and-gitops)